-- The recipient is an insulin-dependent or insulin-requiring diabetic, or the recipient's diagnosis is gestational diabetes; and - The recipient or someone on his/her behalf can be trained to use the monitor correctly.
+- The beneficiary is an insulin-dependent or insulin-requiring diabetic, or the beneficiary's diagnosis is gestational diabetes; and - The beneficiary or someone on his/her behalf can be trained to use the monitor correctly.

-Diabetic supplies for recipients who are insulin-dependent, insulin-requiring or who have gestational diabetes must present a physician's prescription and current Medicaid card to pharmacies which accept Medicaid for the following diabetic supplies: disposable insulin syringes. blood glucose monitoring strips, urine ketone monitoring strips, auto-lancet devices and autolancets.
+Diabetic supplies for beneficiaries who are insulin-dependent, insulin-requiring or who have gestational diabetes must present a physician's prescription and current Medicaid card to pharmacies which accept Medicaid for the following diabetic supplies: disposable insulin syringes, blood glucose monitoring strips, urine ketone monitoring strips, auto-lancet devices and auto-lancets.

-The prescription for disposable syringes must contain the prescribing physician's written statement that the recipient is insulin-dependent or insulin-requiring.
+The prescription for disposable syringes must contain the prescribing physician's written statement that the beneficiary is insulin-dependent or insulin-requiring.

-For Medicaid recipients in long term care facilities, glucose monitors are not reimbursable through the PAU.
+For Medicaid beneficiaries in long term care facilities, glucose monitors are not reimbursable through the PAU.
 These monitors are covered in the per diem nursing facility rate.